songdaopi/grok3_api/README.md

 - `-token`: API authentication token (**required**).
 - `-cookie`: Grok cookie(s) for authentication.
 Accepts a single cookie or a JSON array of cookies.
 - `-textBeforePrompt`: Text to add before the user’s message.
 The default text can be viewed by using the `-help` flag.
-- `-textAfterPrompt`: Text to add after the user’s message.
+- `-textAfterPrompt`: Text to add after the user’s message (default: empty string).
 - `-keepChat`: Retains chat conversations after each request if set.
-Otherwise deleting all chat conversations.
 - `-ignoreThinking`: Excludes thinking tokens from responses when using the reasoning model.
 - `-httpProxy`: Specifies an HTTP or SOCKS5 proxy URL.
 The proxy URL should be something like `http://127.0.0.1:1080` or `socks5://127.0.0.1:1080`.
 - `-port`: Sets the server port (default: 8180).